a-lucic/cf-gnnexplainer/README.md

 # CF-GNNExplainer: Counterfactual Explanations for Graph Neural Networks

-This repository is the official implementation of the paper CF-GNNExplainer: Counterfactual Explanations for Graph Neural Networks.
+This repository is the official implementation of the [AISTATS 2022 paper CF-GNNExplainer: Counterfactual Explanations for Graph Neural Networks](https://arxiv.org/abs/2102.03322).

 ## Requirements